denisidoro/navi/docs/contributions/code/README.md

     Congratulations!
 Your PR has been reviewed and merged, you should be proud of it, and we thank you for your contribution.

-    The following release cycle will package your contributions and users throughout the world will be able to use your new feature.
+    The next release cycle will package all contributions into a new release and users throughout the world will be able to use your new feature(s).